Hypothyroidism: Here’s everything you need to know

 • Bouts of poor feeding and choking

-• Poor muscle tone resulting in floppiness
+• Poor muscle tone results in floppiness

 • Stunted growth